Local Differential Privacy for Regret Minimization in Reinforcement Learning: Numerical Evaluation

-Figure~\ref{fig:exp.randommdp} shows that the learning speed of the optimistic algorithm \algo is severely impacted by the LDP constraint.
+\paragraph{LDP-PSRL.} Thompson sampling algorithms~\citep[e.g., PSRL,][]{Osband2013more} have proved to be effective in several applications~\citep{RussoRKOW18}.
+Due to their inherent randomization, one may imagine that they are also well suited to LDP regret minimization.
+Here, we introduce and evaluate \ppsrl, an LDP variant of PSRL and provide a first empirical evaluation.
+Informally, by defining by $\mathcal{W}_k = \{ (S,A,p,r,H) : \|p - \wt{p}\|_1 \leq \beta_k^p, |r - \wt{r}| \leq \beta_k^r\}$ the \emph{private} set of plausible MDPs constructed using the definition in Prop.~\ref{prop:concentration_ldp}, we can see posterior sampling as drawing an MDP from this set at each episode $k$ and running the associated optimal policy:

+More formally, we consider Gaussian and Dirichlet prior for rewards and transition which lead to Normal-Gamma and Dirichlet distributions as posteriors.
+We use the private counters defined in Asm.~\ref{assumption:concentration_privacy} to update the parameters of the posterior distribution and thus the distribution over plausible models.
+We provide full details of this schema in App.~\ref{app:psrl_ldp} and show that it is LDP.
+However, we were not able to provide a regret bound for this algorithm.

+\textbf{Simulations.} We consider the RandomMDP environment described in \citep{dann2017unifying} where for each state-action pair transition probabilities are sampled from a $\text{Dirichlet}(\alpha)$ distribution (with $\alpha_{s,a,s'} = 0.1$ for all $(s,a,s')$) and rewards are deterministic in $\{0, 1\}$ with $r(s,a) = \mathds{1}_{\{U_{s,a} \leq 0.5\}}$ for $(U_{s,a})_{(s,a)\in \mathcal{S}\times\mathcal{A}} \sim \mathcal{U}([0,1])$ sampled once when generating the MDP.
+We set the number of states $S = 2$, number of actions $A=2$ and horizon $H=2$.
+We evaluate the regret of our algorithm for $\varepsilon\in\{0.2, 2, 20\}$ and $K = 1\times 10^{8}$ episodes.
+For each $\varepsilon$, we run $20$ simulations.
+Confidence intervals are the minimum and maximum runs.
+Fig.~\ref{fig:exp.randommdp} shows that the learning speed of the optimistic algorithm \algo is severely impacted by the LDP constraint.
 This is consistent with our theoretical results.
 The reason for this is the very large confidence intervals that are needed to deal with the noise from the privacy preserving mechanism that is necessary to guarantee privacy.
+While the regret looks almost linear for $\varepsilon=0.2$, the decreasing trend of the per-step regret shows that \algol is learning.
 Although these experimental results only consider a small MDP, we expect that many of the observations will carry across to larger, more practical settings.
 However, further experiments are needed to conclusively assess the impact of LDP in large MDPs.
-In App.~\ref{app:additional_exp}, we show the impact of the LDP constraint on the collected trajectories using the Laplace mechanism, and provide results for other mechanisms in App~\ref{app:other_mechanisms}.
+Fig.~\ref{fig:exp.randommdp} also shows that \ppsrl performs slightly better than \algo.
+This is to be expected, since even in the non-private case \psrl usually outperforms optimistic algorithm empirically.
+Finally, Fig.~\ref{fig:comp} compares the mechanisms with different privacy levels and illustrates the empirical impact of the privacy-preserving mechanism on the performance of \algo.
+We observe empirically that the bounded noise mechanism is the most effective approach, followed by the Laplace mechanism.
+However, the former suffers from a higher variance in its performance.